cswiger/carpal/README.md

 # carpal
-Code for Linkit One to interface with an automobile OBD2 port and make data available
+Code for Linkit One to interface with an automobile OBD2 port to analyse and publish data.